 Some 40-50 years ago, people in the general mass were much more reverent and careful about what surrounded them: food, clothing, household items, cars, relationships.
 That which was broken, repaired and repaired, but not thrown away and not replaced by a new one.
 People cooked and ate a lot at home, the amount of plastic and packaging was many times less , and everything in life had great ritualism and value

-The life of a modern person is filled with endless spending on things that, on the one hand, make life easier and faster, and on the other hand, undermine our health, take away the opportunity to enjoy life and appreciate the abundance that we are surrounded by.
+The life of a modern person is filled with endless consumption on things that, on the one hand, make life easier and faster, and on the other hand, undermine our health, take away the opportunity to enjoy life and appreciate the abundance that we are surrounded by.
 We drink coffee from capsules or take it in a take-away paper cup on the way to work, we usually buy lunch in packaging and eat it in five minutes, looking at the computer.
 Most of the day is spent in cars and public transport in order to save time that would have to devote to walking.
 We spend thousands on gym memberships to strengthen the body on treadmills that eat kilowatts of electricity.
 And at the same time we are becoming less and less happy and healthy.
-At How to Green, we value all the opportunities that information and technological progress gives us, but,

 Quality VS quantity